rcbcalanoc/Inventory-Management-System-Web-App/README.md

 # Resevoir
 Reservoir is a dynamic web application designed to proficiently handle inventory management through its robust backend functionality.
-The application leverages a stack comprising HTML, CSS, JavaScript, PHP, and SQL, integrated seamlessly with XAMPP.
+The application leverages a stack comprising HTML, CSS, JavaScript, PHP, and MySQL, integrated seamlessly with XAMPP.

 Below is the snapshot of Homepage: